malfattti/garden/Decadent Love.md

 - Decadent Love: Deviant Courtship in two Decadent Short Stories

 In this paper I will explore the theme of courtship, understood in a broad sense, in Mabel Wotton's The Fifth Edition and Robert W. Chambers' The Street of our Lady of the Fields.
-In The Fifth Edition,
+In The Fifth Edition, Franklyn Leyden's pursuit of Miss Suttaby is an unconventional courtship in the sense that

  and   (Wotton)